 affiliations.
 That’s also true to some extent.

-Looking at my Klout score or other influence metrics you might assume that I am influencer myself.
+Looking at my engagement and other influence metrics you might sometimes assume that I am influencer myself.
 Why do I complain then?

-Well, aside the fact that Klout rather measures the social media activity than the actual influence I stopped wanting to be an influencer somewhere along the road.
+Well, aside the fact that engagement rather measures the social media activity than the actual influence I stopped wanting to be an influencer somewhere along the road.

-I’m not a Gay Muslim Anarchists but I’m not mainstream enough to be likeable for a large group of people.
+I’m not a Gay Muslim Anarchist but I’m not mainstream enough to be likeable for a large group of people.
 I’m

 - middle class

-and I may be even good looking (at least not that bad to scare people off) but I don’t live in the US, I’m not even a native speaker of English.
+and I may be even good looking (at least not as bad to scare people off) but I don’t live in the US and I’m not even a native speaker of English.

-I didn’t have the time to write a book yet, I don’t have the money to employ a team to do the groundwork for me while I parade at conferences.
+You didn’t have the time to write a book yet?
+Me neither!
+Also I don’t have the money to employ a team to do the groundwork for me while I parade at conferences.

-Indeed I do not even want to pay people to work instead of myself, I want to stay independent.
+Indeed I do not even want to pay people to work instead of myself.
+I prefer to stay independent.
 Why make people subordinate and depend on you?
+It’s a burden.

-I want to stay a person and not solely become a personal brand known to be known like a celebrity.
+I want to stay a person and not solely become a personal brand known to be known or famous for being famous like a celebrity.